Auditor’s liability

 ← Back to dictionary

-What is the primary responsibility of an auditor in a homeowner association?
+What is the primary role of an auditor in a homeowners association?

-Can an auditor be held liable for damages to third parties?
+Can an auditor be held liable for not detecting fraud?

 Related words